dataform-co/dataform/content/docs/warehouses-supported/bigquery.md

 ## Using different project_ids within the same project

-You can both read from and publish to two separate GCP project_ids within a single Dataform project.
+You can both read from and publish to an unlimited number of GCP project_ids within a single Dataform project.
 For example, you may have a project_id called `raw` that contains raw data loaded in your warehouse and a project_id called `analytics` in which you create data tables you use for analytics and reporting.

 Your default project id is defined in the `defaultDatabase` field in your `dataform.json` file.